 Occasionally, I will come across a user that is upset I’m not answering fast enough.
 It may seem like I am always present but there are times when I do things like sleep or look after my family.
 Sometimes I even have a bad day.
 It’s true!
 It happens to everyone.
 Those days I try and make sure I take sanity breaks when needed and my sewing machine is now quite close to my everyday working desk.
 I can just turn my office chair around and sew for a few minutes to relax.

 Getting your response

-Most of the support personell I know, and a large number of forum volunteers, are active readers and consumers of media.
-What has this got to do with support you ask?
+Most of the support personnel I know, and a large number of forum volunteers, are active readers and consumers of media.
+What has this got to do with the support you ask?
 Well, for starters, it means we deal with the written word a LOT.
 I’ve been clocked at reading speeds of 300 words a minute.
 This means any screencast or phone call is miles slower than me reading your post.
 And while my typos are legendary, this is partly due to the fast reading – I can’t type as fast as I can think – and I need better typing skills, as fast as they already are.

 If we do read your post a little too quickly, and you feel like we’ve missed something, this is the main reason why. 🙂 It’s okay to gently point out the bit we may have missed.

 Many of us do use canned answers, but we all try and personalize where needed.
-This does help you get replies sooner, and with common issues we’ve seen before there may not be more information we could add.
+This does help you get replies sooner, and with common issues, we’ve seen before there may not be more information we could add.
 Being well-read and familiar with various issues across the board (themes, plugins, servers) is also one way we manage to make it look like psychic tech support.

 And finally, unlike this post, brevity is always welcome.

 I hope that gives you all some ideas on what sort of information we look for and things you can pass on to your clients and customers – or even send them here to read this article.
-In my next post, I’ll go over some tips that support personell can use to do their job more effectively.
+In my next post, I’ll go over some tips that support personnel can use to do their job more effectively.